 Did Saint Alexandra suffer martyrdom?

-When she saw that Saint George was tormented in many ways to die, but that he remained alive and well in a marvelous way, she appeared to the emperor while he was offering sacrifice to idols and confessed herself as Apra Christian before the emperor.
+When she saw that Saint George was tormented in many ways to die but that he remained alive and well in a marvelous way, she appeared to the emperor while offering sacrifice to idols and confessed herself as Apra Christian before the emperor.

-Boldly appearing, they rebuked the king, calling him a transgressor and a savage and also that he did not pity his wife, with whom he had borne children.
-And the emperor was angry at thisApr and commanded that they should be imprisoned.
+Therefore, boldly appearing, they rebuked the king, calling him a transgressor and a savage and saying he did not pity his wife, with whom he had borne children.
+But the emperor was angry at thisApr and commanded that they should be imprisoned.
 When he had done so, he thought all night what death he would lose them, and in the morning, when he had brought them out of prison, he commanded that he should be cut down for Codrat; and Apollos and Isachias again should also be put in jail, and starved to death.
 After a few days of being exhausted with hunger, they gave their souls to the Lord.

 Prayer to Saint Alexandra, the Christian martyr

-“The mysteries of salvation and God were given to you by the Heavenly King Christ our God, the holy and glorified wise mucenica Alexandra, and seeing the miracles of the great mucenica George, who confessed the Lord with His wisdom, you feared neither rebuke nor the wrath of Diocletian and confessed Christ God: “God of George, help me, as You are the Almighty”.
+“The mysteries of salvation and God were given to you by the Heavenly King Christ our God, the holy and glorified wise martyr Alexandra, and seeing the miracles of the great martyr George, who confessed the Lord with His wisdom, you feared neither rebuke nor the wrath of Diocletian and confessed Christ God: “God of George, help me, as You are the Almighty.”
 For this reason, praising your high love, wisdom, and glorious and courageous confession of the Truth, Who is our Lord Jesus Christ, we call you:

 So rejoice, for you have received the Truth of Christ with all your heart;